 The uncles - Uncle Umberto and Uncle Yaseen - look just like the sisters, except they are bald on the top of their heads.

-ŧ ŧ)
+ŧL ŧ) -

 J

-The family have have long ears. a dog and a bunny whose faces are very sir nilar too, t out they
+The family have a have long ears. dog and a bunny whose faces a re very simil ar too, but they

-A
+1 - 1